Graduate School Mission

 Quality graduate programs result only from quality faculty.
 Thus, the Graduate School ensures sufficient numbers of full-time, permanent faculty members who are active in scholarship and research and highly effective in creating technology-based classroom environments in which maximum learning occurs.
 ASU’s graduate faculty are committed to promoting life-long learning, dedicated to quality scholarship and to the intellectual enhancement of their graduate programs and of their students.
 Building a student centered, pluralistic learning community is a top Graduate School priority.

 The Graduate School provides institution-wide leadership and develops and implements policies governing graduate education.
-The Associate Vice President for Academic Affairs and the Dean of Graduate School coordinates, in collaboration with the other Deans, the various graduate programs offered by all of its colleges.
+The Director of the Graduate School coordinates, in collaboration with the academic Deans, the various graduate programs offered by all of its colleges.